ucbepic/BARGAIN/README.md

 ## Overview
-PRISM follows a _model cascade_ framework.
+PRISM follows the _model cascade_ framework.
 To process a data record with an LLM given a prompt, it first runs the cheap model on the data record.
 Based on the model's output logprobabilities it decides whether to trust the cheap model or not.
 If it decides the cheap model's output is inaccurate, it then runs the more expensive model.

 <p align="center">
 <img src="https://github.com/szeighami/PRISM/blob/main/images/PRISM_workflow.png" width="500">